pyrmont/articles.inqk.net/src/_posts/2021-05-24-cross-mentions.md

 Doing this has the added benefit of removing the dependency I had on [Micro.blog][].
 Micro.blog looks pretty stable and I don't think it's going anywhere but I ultimately like being in complete control of the content I publish online and having my own cross-posting plug-in is consistent with that philosophy.

+If you're interested in the code, the [entire website][repo] is available on GitHub.
+The Markdown plug-in is [here][mentioner] and the cross-posting plug-in is [here][tweeter].

 [updates]: https://updates.inqk.net "My microblog"

 [Micro.blog]: https://micro.blog "The Micro.blog website"

+[repo]: https://github.com/pyrmont/updates.inqk.net "The source for updates.inqk.net on GitHub"

+[mentioner]: https://github.com/pyrmont/updates.inqk.net/blob/master/src/_plugins/commonmarker-mentions.rb "The mentioning plug-in on GitHub"

+[tweeter]: https://github.com/pyrmont/updates.inqk.net/blob/master/src/_plugins/jekyll_tweeter.rb "The cross-posting plug-in on GitHub"